Anantm007/commerceIq-task/README.md

 - cors: To enable cross origin resource sharing

-- express: Nodejs framework for building APIs
+- express: Nodejs framework for building web APIs

 - morgan: To keep a track of app logs